All Episodes

 I mean, they're not each doing this in a vacuum.

-So the federal complaint, the thing that's different about a federal complaint from a state complaint is in the federal system, there's actually a possibility of a death penalty in the federal state.
+So the federal complaint, the thing that's different about a federal complaint from a state complaint is in the federal system, there's actually a possibility of a death penalty in the federal system, which isn't true under New York state law.

-The state law, New York State doesn't have the death penalty, and so life in prison without parole was the maximum penalty under the state charges.
+And so life in prison without parole was the maximum penalty under the state charges.

 Sure, typically.

-Typically, the prosecutors, especially when you're talking about the federal prosecutors in the Southern District.
+Typically, the prosecutors, especially when you're talking about the federal prosecutors in the southern district.

 All right, let's go back.

-We talked about that already, covered y'all.
+We talked about that already.

 Listen to what he had to say.

-The sergeant that was involved in that case reached out to the San Francisco field office and said, hey, basically, uh, I'm working on a missing case.
+The sergeant that was involved in that case reached out to the San Francisco field office and said, hey, basically, I'm working on a missing case.

-There's that bears a resemblance.
+There bears a resemblance.

 That tip was forwarded to us.

-Remember, uh, for those of you that don't know, his mom reported him missing back in like July.
+Remember, for those of you that don't know, his mom reported him missing back in like July because he kind of went off the grid.

-So um 891 likes, by the way, guys.
+So 891 likes, by the way, guys.

 Let's hit 1,000.